-This example explains QTC, or quote to cash – the time it takes to go from providing a price quote to recognizing revenue.
-It involves many steps, from offering a price all the way through the process of negotiating, fulfilling, billing, collecting, and setting the stage for the next sale.
+This example explains the quote to cash process.
+Quote to cash, or QTC, is the time it takes to go from providing a price quote to recognizing revenue.
+It involves many steps, from offering the initial quote all the way through the process of negotiating, fulfilling, billing, collecting, and setting the stage for the next sale.

 Minding Your QTC

 If your company doesn’t spend much time talking about QTC, that’s not surprising.
 In many businesses, it’s so ingrained into the daily routine that nobody really questions it.
 Salespeople (or websites) make sales, orders are filled, and customers are billed.
 Why bother working to understand the underlying concept?